-Mezzo-soprano Sarah Nelson Craft is a “born storyteller” whose commanding, versatile voice has caught the attention of audiences around the world.
+Mezzo-soprano Sarah Nelson Craft, hailed as a “born storyteller” (Voce di meche), is catching the attention of audiences around the world with her “warmly romantic vocalism” (New York Observer).
 Last season, Carnegie Hall presented her in a solo Spotlight Recital with renowned pianist Warren Jones, a triumphant performance that drew high praise from critics; Opera News described her performance as “exquisite… glowing… charming… affecting, genuine… Craft fully inhabited the music with intensity and focus.”
-Her most recent performance as Dorabella in LoftOpera’s Così fan tutte drew universal acclaim as well; the New York Times praised her “soft-grained mezzo” while the New York Observer lauded the “pliant and luminous Craft,” calling her performance “excellent” with “fluid, robust singing.”
+Her recent performance as Dorabella in LoftOpera’s Così fan tutte drew universal acclaim as well; the New York Times praised her “soft-grained mezzo” while Parterre.com called her performance “excellent… pliant and luminous” with “fluid, robust singing.”
 The 2014-15 season brought her to France where she participated in “The Song Continues: Paris Residency” presented by Carnegie Hall at the Opéra Bastille.
 That season also saw her debuts at Alice Tully Hall as alto soloist with the American Classical Orchestra in Mozart’s Coronation Mass and at Carnegie Hall in Vivaldi’s Gloria with the Masterworks Festival Chorus.

 Ms. Craft’s operatic roles have included Cherubino, Dorabella, Dido, Rosina, Hansel, Orfeo, Hermia, Annio in La clemenza di Tito, Nancy in Albert Herring, and the title role in Cendrillon, with companies including Opera North, dell’Arte Opera Ensemble, and the Macau International Music Festival.
 Ms. Craft made her Caramoor Festival mainstage debut in 2013 as Ninetta in Verdi’s Les vêpres siciliennes, and she triumphed as Giunone in Handel’s Agrippina with New York City’s operamission “knock[ing] this exciting aria out of the park.”
 (Parterre) She has performed the title role in La cenerentola with both Fargo-Moorhead Opera and Opera at Florham, and appeared in Matt Aucoin’s mini-opera for NPR’s This American Life live at BAM.